YR/data-store/README.md

 ### `FetchableDataStore`

 #### `fetch (key: String|Object, url: String, options: Object): Promise`
 Retrieve value stored at `key`.
 If `key` is a hash of `key:url` pairs, batch fetch those values, returning a Promise resolving to an array of results.
-If the stored value has not yet been set, or is set but expired (based on `expires` header), will load from `url`:
+If the stored value has not yet been set, or is set but expired (based on `expires` header), load from `url`:

 ```js
 store